 St Mary Abchurch.
 The name comes possibly from ‘Up Church’.
 It is a little square box of a church, by Wren, tucked away in a little courtyard which was once the graveyard, but now a place to sit and eat your sandwiches.

-It is not only one of Wren’s prettiest churches, but also the one that has least altered since it was built in 1686.
+It is not only one of Wren’s prettiest churches but also the least altered since it was built in 1686.
 It is renowned for its splendid carved wood interior, especially the reredos, or altarpiece, by the master Grinling Gibbons, with its lively swags of flowers.
-After the church was bombed in 1940 the reredos lay in over 2000 pieces.
+Unfortunately, after the church was bombed in 1940, the reredos lay in over 2000 pieces.
 It took five years of painstaking work to restore it.
-Sadly the dog kennel which used to be under one of the pews has not survived.
+Sadly the dog kennel, which used to be under one of the pews, has not survived.

 Abchurch Lane EC4

 37. St Mary Aldermary

 St. Mary Aldermary is Wren’s most Gothic church.
 The tower survived the Great Fire and is probably much as it was when built in about 1510.
 Inside, Wren made a light and airy concoction, leading to St Mary being called the earliest Gothic Revival church in London.
 It includes a ceiling with a unique fan tracery made of plaster.
 It is now one of the so-called ‘Guild Churches’, a church without a parish but serving the weekday needs of the City workers.

 ‘Aldermary’ is old English for ‘older Mary’, probably because the church is older than the neighbouring St Mary le Bow.
 Milton and his third wife, Elizabeth Minshull, were married here in 1663.